craftercms/docs/source/developers/projects/studio/api/index.rst

 Crafter Studio API
 ==================

+The context for this API is ``/studio/``, please prefix the API URLs with this context.

 .. note::
   This API is protected using a CSRF Token so all ``POST``, ``PUT`` and ``DELETE`` calls need to include a cookie and a header with a matching value to work.
 The name of the cookie must be